Three WI cricketers turn down England tour

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ST. JOHN'S, Antigua and Barbuda: Veteran batsman Darren Bravo was among three West Indies cricketers to turn down a chance to tour England to play three back-to-back Tests in July, Cricket West Indies (CWI) announced Wednesday.
+ST. JOHN’S/ANTIGUA /BARBUDA: Veteran batsman Darren Bravo was among three West Indies cricketers to turn down a chance to tour England to play three back-to-back Tests in July, Cricket West Indies (CWI) announced on Wednesday.

 “Darren Bravo, Shimron Hetmyer and Keemo Paul all declined the invitation to travel to England for the tour and CWI fully respects their decision to choose to do so,” CWI said in a statement.